RallyTools/vcon/README.md

 #### Env

-`Env` takes one argument and returns the value of an environment variable whose name is a case-sensitively match for the arguemnt.
+`Env` takes one argument and returns the value of an environment variable whose name is a case-sensitive match for the arguement.

 #### Now